euclid1990/laravel/readme.md

 - Commit messages must start with a capitalized and short summary.
 - After every commit, make sure the test suite passes.
 - Contributor sends pull request to release/develop branch, ask another contributor to check if possible.
-- Don't push logs or any unnecessary files to git repository
+- Don't push private keys, logs or any unnecessary files to git repository
 - Merge when pull request got 2 OK from contributors and CI build is green.
 - Merge develop to master to release final version.